 2. Choose Happy Memories to Share

-Telling a story that highlights how your daughter overcame something unpleasant or embarrassing shouldn't be shared on her wedding day.
+As you choose memories, focus on positive, happy moments — telling a story that highlights how your daughter overcame something unpleasant or embarrassing shouldn't be shared on her wedding day.
 Never mention previous relationships or marriages and don't talk about unfulfilled dreams.
-Only talk about the best and happiest memories of your daughter's life.
+Only talk about the best memories of your daughter's life.